Respondus Lockdown Browser - A VM has been detected

 1. Turning off Anti-Virus programs on the computer.

-• Anti-virus programs like MacAfee, Norton Antivirus, and Avast sometimes run small Virtual Machines to help detect malware trying to enter your computer.
-So if you go into these programs and, either turn them off or just completely uninstall them, that can help solve the issue.
+• Anti-virus programs like McAfee, Norton Antivirus, and Avast sometimes run small virtual machines to help detect malware trying to enter your computer.
+Opening these programs and disabling/uninstalling them can fix the issue.

-NOTE: If you do this, we advise installing a scanning Anti-Virus software like Malwarebytes if you turn off or uninstall the software.
+NOTE: We advise installing a scanning Anti-Virus software like Malwarebytes if you choose to do this.

 2. Allowing Respondus through your Firewall.

-• The second best solution is to verify that Respondus is allowed through your firewall on Private networks.
-For some reason when it's installed on some machines, Respondus does not have this set by default.
-You can change this by searching for "Windows Defender Firewall" in your Windows search or going to the Control Panel and selecting the Windows Defender Firewall.
+• Another solution is to verify that Respondus is allowed through your firewall on Private networks.
+When installed on some devices, Respondus does not have this set by default.
+You can change the setting by searching for "Windows Defender Firewall" in your Windows search or going to the Control Panel and selecting the Windows Defender Firewall.

 • Select Allow an app or feature through Windows Defender Firewall in the top left.